anshckr/fix-js/README.md

 In the above code if we don't declare `i` in the upper scope like `var i` then `i` becomes a global leak

-The utility will declare these leaking variables
+The utility will declare these types leaking variables

 ## Installation